 My favourite feature of this planner, the feature that I need for feeling organised and on top of my workload, is the double page spread dedicated to each week.
 One side has your week schedule with large boxes for each day (smaller for weekends) and the other side is laid out with four 'priorities' boxes for your top tasks, followed by a task section for 24 other tasks, and a generous notes section.

 I wouldn’t recommend this planner if your typical day is packed full of meetings (more than five) but if, like me, your day is about ticking off tasks and working on longterm projects, then this is my recommendation.

-The 2021 Year Task Planner, £32 - now sold out.
-I recommend you nab the Notebook in your favourite colour and accompany it with the Monthly Planner.
+The Year Task Planner, £32 - I recommend you also nab the Notebook in your favourite colour and accompany it with the Monthly Planner.

 3. For meaningful productivity

 Writing this section, I realised I haven’t reflected on 2020 yet.
 The whole year felt like one never-ending list of things to do, and it’s been easy to lose track of the bigger picture, and my purpose.